seL4/seL4/CAVEATS.md

 distinguish a cap with correct mapping information for the old VSpace from a cap with correct mapping information for the new VSpace.

+## Devices, DMA, and Device-Untypeds

+At startup the kernel passes device-untyped capabilities to the initial user-level task.
+These capabilities cover regions for memory-mapped IO for devices, including DMA capable devices.

+This is intentional, because in seL4 device drivers run at user level and therefore need access to these devices.
+Some devices, especially DMA-capable devices, can bypass kernel protection mechanisms, for instance by writing to memory directly, by causing system errors, or by producing excessive interrupts.

+The proofs mentioned above assume that these behaviours do not occur, that is, that no device causes unrecoverable system errors and that no device writes to memory the kernel interacts with, or to memory that user space depends on for anything other than input.

+This means drivers handling such devices must be trusted to configure them safely, and it is the responsibility of the initial user-level task to only hand out capabilities for such devices to sufficiently trusted driver components.

+Where available, the IOMMU (x64) or SMMU (Arm) may be used to restrict where DMA-capable devices can write, but note that IOMMU/SMMU is not supported by verified configurations in seL4 yet.
+For static systems, on hardware where IOMMU/SMMU support is not currently available in seL4, it may also be possible to configure the IOMMU/SMMU before seL4 runs and restrict DMA that way.

 ## Intel VT-d (IOMMU)

 ### Support